CSGuides/grad-job-guide/index.md

 This guide also contains
-[<span class="highlight-link">example application materials and interview resources</span>](exampleMaterials.md) tailored for different job types including R1 Tenure-Track positions, Liberal Arts Tenure-Track Positions, and Industrial Research Positions.
+[<span class="highlight-link">example application materials and interview resources</span>](exampleMaterials.md) that were actually used in real job searches.
+These materials are tailored for different job types, including R1 Tenure-Track positions, R1 Teaching-Focused positions, Liberal Arts Tenure-Track positions, and Industrial Research positions.

-On the rest of this page, we briefly summarize each phase.
+We next briefly summarize each phase.

 ## Phase 1: [Finding Jobs](jobs.md)